South facing, sun-magnet beaches, with a spa

 Restoration of the Deganwy Victorian beach shelter

 In the spirit of Henry III’s preservation efforts, a present day rebuild has recently been completed in Deganwy.
 When the town’s beach shelter was severely damaged during the winter storms of 2013/14, Conwy County Borough Council put a plan into action to raise funds and assemble a specialised team for its restoration.

 One of the project’s main aims was to preserve the shelter's heritage.
 Built in Victorian/Edwardian times, it’s on Deganwy promenade, which is part of the Wales Coastal Path and National Cycle Network.
 Thousands of tourists, cyclists and residents pass the shelter each year.
 The shelter has also become an important part of the town’s local history with its links to the early days of the development of Deganwy as a tourist destination.

 Local councillor and project manager Arthur James thanked everybody involved

 Their efforts have resulted in the return to public use of this iconic Victorian shelter on Deganwy promenade – long may our residents and visitors alike continue enjoying it."

 Conwy Council applied for grant funding and handed over to the Deganwy and District Residents' Association who formed a Beach Shelter Restoration Project Team.
 They received funding from the Heritage Lottery Fund, Conwy Town and County Councils, the Residents' Association and HAFOD, a local fundraising group.
 Restoration started in March 2017 and finished at the end of August 2017.

-Three story-boards are planned for the promenade, so visitors to the beach can learn about the history of Deganwy and the shelter.
-In time, a QR Code will also provide a link to the 'History Points' website which will include heritage information.
+Three story-boards are located along the promenade, with one adjacent to the shelter, so visitors to the beach can learn about the history of Deganwy and the shelter.
+Each board displays a QR Code linked to the 'History Points' website which includes heritage information relevant to each board location.